tsrira/Onboarding_Assist_Telegram_Chatbot/README.md

 - What is the dress code for store employees?
 - Who do I contact if I have a payroll issue?

+  And the quick demo with Telegram is here ---> [Target Onboarding Assist Bot - Demo](https://youtu.be/gAWO5dfMdh8)

 ---

 ## 📁 Project Files